petercz1/todo_no_frameworks/README.md

     };
     this.pubsub.publish('NewTask', task);
 ```
-Objects that are interested in those news items subscribe to 'NewPerson'/'Message'/'SomeEvent' etc, state what info they want, pass parameters if needed (eg id) and give the callback function they want to be fired:
+Objects that are interested in those news items subscribe to 'NewPerson'/'Message'/'SomeEvent' etc, state what info they want and give the callback function they want to be fired:
 ```
 		this.pubsub.subscribe('NewTask', 'getMeta', this.renderData);
 ```